shanonhmhsu/shanonhmhsu.github.io/index.md

 I am on the **2024-2025 Job Market**.

-My research centers on **urban economics**, **development economics**, and **economic history**.
+My research centers on **urban economics**, **economic history**, and **development economics**.
 I study the social and economic forces that drive regional persistence and leapfrogging, with a focus on agglomeration and technological transitions.

 Please find my <a href="/assets/cv/cv_hsu.pdf" target="_blank">CV here</a>.